Semiclassical quantization conditions in strained moir\'e lattices: Introduction

+The proof of Theorem \ref{thm:expansionsintro} takes up the bulk of Section \ref{sec:wellsnormalform}.
+We remark that the presence of $\mu_1$ and $\mu_2$ in $T_0$ has a nontrivial influence on the available methods for constructing quasimodes.
+(Note that resonance occurs when $\mu_1-\mu_2\in2\ZZ\omega$, see the discussion preceding \eqref{eq:eigenvalueordering} below.)
+To illustrate this, we include an explicit WKB-type construction of approximate eigenvalues and quasimodes in Proposition \ref{thm:quasimodes2} as a special case of Theorem \ref{thm:expansionsintro}, which relies on one of the following constraints being fulfilled: either $\mu_1-\mu_2 \notin 2\ZZ\omega$, or $\mu_1-\mu_2\in4\ZZ\omega$ but the expansion of $R_h$ satisfies an alternating block symmetry assumption (diagonal and off-diagonal, alternating).
+In particular, for the construction to work it is crucial that $\mu_1-\mu_2\notin (4\ZZ+2)\omega$, and as we will see below, this assumption is violated in the models of one-dimensional strained moir\'e lattices introduced by Timmel and Mele \cite{TM20}.

-In the case of $\mu_1-\mu_2 \notin (4\ZZ+2)\omega$ we are able to give an explicit construction of approximate eigenvalues and quasimodes in Theorem \ref{thm:quasimodes2}.
-For the case when this condition is not satisfied, we design a new phase space version of a quasimode construction used by Barry Simon \cite{simon1983semiclassical}, to also obtain quasimodes and approximate eigenvalues in this case.
+To treat the general case, we design a new phase space version of a quasimode construction used by Barry Simon \cite{simon1983semiclassical}.
 This includes a phase space version of the IMS localization formula in Lemma \ref{lem:IMS} which may be of independent interest.
-To isolate the spectral contribution of the degenerate potential well at $(x_0,\xi_0)$ we use the notion of a {\it massive Weyl operator} by adding to $P^w(x,hD)$ the operator $1-\chi^w(x,hD)$ where $\chi$ is a symbol having small support such that $\chi\equiv1$ near the well, see \eqref{eq:massive}.
-Since the quasimodes have semiclassical wavefront set confined to $\{(x_0,\xi_0)\}$, the difference between $P^w(x,hD)$ and its massive counterpart acting on the quasimodes is $\mathcal O(h^\infty)$ as $h\to0$.
+To isolate the spectral contribution of the degenerate potential well at $(0,\xi_0)$, we use the notion of a {\it massive Weyl operator} by adding to $P^w(x,hD)$ the operator $(1-\chi^w(x,hD))\operatorname{id}_{\CC^{2\times 2}}$ where $\chi$ is a symbol having small support such that $\chi\equiv1$ near the well, see \eqref{eq:massive}.
+Since the quasimodes have semiclassical wavefront set confined to $\{(0,\xi_0)\}$, the difference between $P^w(x,hD)$ and its massive counterpart acting on the quasimodes is $\mathcal O(h^\infty)$ as $h\to0$.

+If the symbol $P(x,\xi)\in C^\infty(T^*\RR)$ in Theorem \ref{thm:expansionsintro} in addition is 1-periodic in $x$, then $P^w$ preserves periodicity in the sense that if $u(x)\in C^\infty(\RR)$ is 1-periodic then so is $P^w(x,hD)u(x)$.
+Moreover, $P$ can be identified with a symbol on $T^*\TT$, where $\TT:=\RR/\ZZ$ is the one-dimensional torus.
+By identifying 1-periodic functions on $\RR$ with functions on $\TT$, pseudodifferential operators on $\TT$ can in this way be identified with operators having symbols that are 1-periodic in $x$, acting on 1-periodic functions, see \S\ref{subsec:pseudo} for details.
+As a consequence of Theorem \ref{thm:expansionsintro} we therefore obtain the following quasimode construction for $P^w(x,hD)$ on $L^2(\mathbb T;\CC^2)$ near a potential well.
+We give the proof in Subsection \ref{ss:quasimodes}.